Fate Rewinder

-Fate Rewinder (の, Unmei no Makimodoshi), subtitled in the manga as All Great Achievements Require Time, is a Japanese manga series written and illustrated by Fūta Kimura.
-Originally released as a one-shot in January 2022, it later began serialization the following month, with its chapters collected in ten tankōbon volumes as of October 2025.
-An anime television series adaptation produced by Bones Film has been announced.
+Fate Rewinder: All Great Achievements Require Time (の, Unmei no Makimodoshi) is a Japanese manga series written and illustrated by Fūta Kimura.
+Originally released as a one-shot in February 2021, it later began serialization the following month, with its chapters collected in thirteen tankōbon volumes as of September 2026.
+An anime television series adaptation produced by Bones Film is set to premiere in April 2027.

 The story follows the adventures of Chrono, a young boy who joins a secret order of time travelers utilizing special temporal-manipulation device in their right eye to undo tragedies across time and space, hoping to solve and prevent the death of his beloved sister.

 Synopsis

 Setting

-Fate Rewinder centers around the "Space-Time Police Special Task-Force Unit" (Jikū Keisatsu Tokushu Kidōtai), a secret order of time travelers serving to prevent catastrophes on a larger scale across time and space itself.
+Fate Rewinder centers around the "Space-Time Strategic Enforcement Unit" (Jikū Keisatsu Tokushu Kidōtai), a secret order of time travelers serving to prevent catastrophes on a larger scale across time and space itself.

-Operating from a dilapidated building in the year 2087, they send special agents called "Rewinders" (Maki modo-shi) to undo the deaths of their designated targets by repeatedly utilizing their "Retry Eye" (リトライアイ, Ritoraiai), an eyepatch-hidden prosthetic right eye with a built-in time machine that allows its user to rewind time and use prior knowledge of the events that 'transpired' to avert a doomed target’s demise.
-It can also revive recently deceased Rewinders, though at the cost of those revived Rewinders having their memories wiped, necessitating the importance of bringing them up to speed on the task at hand.
-A major drawback of repeatedly using one's Retry Eye is that its user starts suffering psychological damage and physical exhaustion with each use.
-Impairment to the Retry Eye can come by various other means, to the point of it even becoming unusable.
+Operating from a dilapidated building in the year 2087, they send special agents called "Rewinders" (Maki modo-shi) to undo the deaths of their designated targets by repeatedly utilizing their "Retry Eye" (リトライアイ, Ritoraiai), an eyepatch-hidden prosthetic right eye with a built-in time machine that allows its user to rewind time and use prior knowledge of the events that transpired to avert a doomed target's demise.
+It can also revive recently deceased Rewinders, though at the cost of those revived Rewinders having their memories of the prior loop wiped clean, necessitating the importance of bringing them up to speed on the task at hand.
+A major drawback of repeatedly using one's Retry Eye is that its user starts suffering psychological damage and physical exhaustion with each successive use after rewinding more than a hundred times.
+Furthermore, damage to the Retry Eye may occur through various methods, which could make it inoperable unless it is repaired in a timely manner.

-Additionally, in certain cases, a Rewinder’s Retry Eye might awaken its full potential in the form of "Version Up" (Bājon'appu), a special ability unique to each Rewinder that grants limited access to a particular aspect of space-time itself, albeit with caveats that restrict it to at most a single use per loop.
+Additionally, in certain cases, a Rewinder's Retry Eye might awaken its full potential in the form of "Version Up" (Bājon'appu), a special ability unique to each Rewinder that grants limited access to a particular aspect of space-time itself, albeit with caveats that restrict it to at most a single use per loop.

-Given the complex nature of a designated target’s death and the circumstances leading to it, a Rewinder’s mission can quickly turn into a war of attrition, necessitating the completion of their objective by any means before their body gives out under psychological and physical strain.
-The unit employs a ranked system to classify mission difficulty, with the prestigious “SS Grade Rank” reserved for the most complex cases, such as the infamous "Case 999" (ケース999, Kēsu 999), of which no Rewinder has ever successfully solved so far.
+Given the complex nature of a designated target's death and the circumstances leading to it, a Rewinder's mission can quickly turn into a war of attrition, necessitating the completion of their objective by any means before their body gives out under psychological and physical strain.
+The unit employs a ranked system to classify mission difficulty, with the prestigious "SS Grade Rank" reserved for the most complex cases, such as the infamous "Case 999" (ケース999, Kēsu 999), of which no Rewinder has ever successfully solved so far.

-At times, the Space-Time Police Special Task-Force Unit frequently clashes with the “Clock Hands,” a notorious criminal organization that wields time-traveling technology for illicit purposes and disrupts the Rewinders’ operations.
+At times, the Space-Time Strategic Enforcement Unit frequently clashes with the "Clock Hands", a notorious criminal organization that wields time-traveling technology for illicit purposes and disrupts the Rewinders' operations.